joshbegley/nyt-latest/README.md

 **Central and Eastern Europe Are Feeling the Heat Now**\
-`Much of Germany and Poland were under extreme heat warnings on Saturday, as the weather phenomenon driving this week’s record-breaking temperatures moved east.`\
+`Much of Germany and Poland were under extreme heat warnings on Saturday as the weather phenomenon driving this week’s record-breaking temperatures moved east.`\
 https://www.nytimes.com/2026/06/27/world/europe/heat-wave-central-eastern-europe.html

 **Once He Wanted to Lead FIFA.
 This Is Much Better.**\